 Even if you’re only contributing to one pension, there’s a good chance you’ll own several more – particularly if you’ve changed jobs a few times during your career.

-If you are thinking about transferring a defined benefit pension, call Fidelity’s retirement specialists on 0800 368 6882, Monday to Friday, 9am - 5pm, to find out how our advice service can help you.
+If you're thinking about transferring a defined benefit pension, call Fidelity’s retirement specialists on 0800 368 6882, Monday to Friday, 9am - 5pm, to find out how our advice service can help you.

-Decisions about tax-free cash may seem easy but there can be more to it than you might think due to implications for your future income.
+Decisions about tax-free cash may seem easy but there could be implications for your future income.
 We can help you find the best solution for your retirement.